-Message from Robert W. Seagull, Chair
+Message from Russell Burke, Chair

 In the Department of Biology our students have to opportunity of doing either an internship or an independent research project.
 These opportunities provide the student with a firsthand view of research in the real world.
 Such experiences provide the student with the opportunity to mesh the theory of science with the practical application of biological processes to real-world problems.